eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 $$PH \subseteq P^{\text{Post-}BQP} = P^{\text{Post-}IQP} \subseteq P^{\text{Post-}BPP} \subseteq \Delta_3. \square$$

 ## Conclusion
-We have shown that even for extremely limited quantum circuits such as $IQP$ circuits (they are far from universal) it is unlikely that these could be weakly simulated classically.
+We have shown that even for extremely limited quantum circuits, $IQP$ circuits (they are far from universal), it is unlikely that these could be weakly simulated classically.
-We can base this on the fact that otherwise the Polynomial Hierarchy would collapse to the third level.
+And we can actually ground this in the fact that otherwise the Polynomial Hierarchy would collapse to the third level.

-However, we have also shown that when noise enters the system it can become easy to approximate and we have introduced the notion of $\epsilon$-simulation to more precisely capture the notion of classically sampling from quantum circuits.
+However, we have also shown that when noise enters the system it can become easy to simulate.
+We introduced the notion of $\epsilon$-simulation and poly-boxes to more precisely capture the notion of classically simulating quantum circuits.
 There are follow-up results[^iqpnoise] that do indeed show that $IQP$ circuits with noise become easy to simulate classically.
 But at the same time they introduce new notions of fault-tolerance to correct for this.